-Prior to hire: Be at least 17 years of age
+Be at least 17 years of age

+- abuse reporting,

+- incident reporting,

+- client confidentiality,

-any specialty training relating to the need of the member served, as outlined in the plan of care.
+- any specialty training relating to the need of the member served, as outlined in the plan of care.

 Persons assisting with meds will be certified in accordance with ARM 37.34.114.